smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 Notice in the example above that the &DYNVAL parameter is 129 characters long, although the maximum size of a Dynamic Variable is limited to 128 characters.
-Byte position 129 of this third program parameter is reserved for a non-blank character (such as \'X\') in order to protect against the limitations of long character parameter passing to/from a Control Language program.
+Byte position 129 of this third program parameter is reserved for a non-blank character (such as 'X') in order to protect against the limitations of long character parameter passing to/from a Control Language program.